-Natural building stones, by their different colors and structural variations that change their appearance with varying weather and light, have always fascinated man.
+Natural building stones, with their different colors and structural variations that change their appearance with varying weather and light, have always fascinated man.
 Stones always convey a message of eternity.
-They are unique materials and today enjoy a surprising renaissance.
-Due to globalization, thousands of different kinds of dimensional stones exist on the market, and their numbers are rising because they are being used in most countries of the world.
-Even in modern architecture, where steel, glass and pre-cast concrete elements epitomize the dominant materials, it is the decorative stones that will characterize the buildings.
+They are unique materials and are enjoying a surprising renaissance today.
+Due to globalization, thousands of different kinds of dimensional stones exist on the market, and their numbers are rising because they are being used in most countries in the world.
+Even in modern architecture, where steel, glass, and pre-cast concrete elements epitomize the dominant materials, it is the decorative stones that will characterize the buildings.

 Many architects and building owners are increasingly making the decision to use stone cladding facade elements or stone for interior work.
-Not to be underestimated is the use of natural building stones in urban planning, for example in garden- and landscape architecture as well as in wellness areas.
+Not to be underestimated is the use of natural building stones in urban planning-for example, in garden and landscape architecture as well as in wellness areas.
 The choice of the right material represents a major challenge.
 For the selection of the proper stone from an architectural point of view, aesthetics and fashion are important.
 These cannot be easily expressed in numerical values or in diagrams.
 However, certain physical and technical properties of stones need to be assessed or measured to fulfill the requirements of durability and long-term stability of the stone structure.
-Often the stone is reduced to its interplay of color, which is without a doubt an important sensory perception in human beings.
+Often, the stone is reduced to its interplay of color, which is without a doubt an important sensory perception in human beings.
 With regard to the choice of material, building owners and architects focus their vision first on the color.
-It is for this reason that natural building stone dealers use color as the preference for naming their stones (Verde Andeer, Azul Macauba, Verde Ubatuba, Rosso Verona etc.).
+It is for this reason that natural building stone dealers use color as the preference for naming their stones (Verde (Green) Andeer, Azul (Blue) Macauba, Verde (Green) Ubatuba, Rosso (Red) Verona, etc.).
 There is a great variety of stone types that have the same color or similar shade or hue.
-Red colored stones are found in sedimentary, igneous or metamorphic rocks (Fig. 2.10).
+Red colored stones are found in sedimentary, igneous, and metamorphic rocks (Fig. 2.10).
 The same applies for bluish (Fig. 2.11) and greenish ones (Fig. 2.12).
-The use of stone of different colors can give a very different appearance to the same facade (Fig. 2.10-2.12).
-Apart from color, a most important role is also played by structural patterns (i.e. the macroscopic appearance).
+The use of stone of different colors can give a very different appearance to the same façade (Figs. 2.10, 2.11, 2.12).
+Apart from color, the most important role is also played by structural patterns (i.e. the macroscopic appearance).
 Color and decor is the result of geologically complex processes.
-On the basis of the diverse decor properties the natural stone is also given a sensual quality, which is accentuated by different surface treatments and finish.
+On the basis of the diverse decor properties, the natural stone is also given a sensual quality, which is accentuated by different surface treatments and finishes.